 A prosecutor may agree to reduce the charges against a defendant in exchange for a plea of guilty or no contest.
 For example, a defendant agrees to plead guilty to a lesser misdemeanor charge instead of the felony they initially faced.

 The defendant may also agree to plead to a crime of a different class or degree that carries lesser consequences.
 This could allow him or her to remain eligible for certain jobs or to have their criminal record expunged in the future, which may not be a possibility under more serious convictions.
-A felony conviction can bar you from certain professions in education, healthcare or law, and you may also be required to give up a professional license or certificate if convicted of a felony charge.
+A felony conviction can bar you from certain professions in education, healthcare, or law, and you may also be required to give up a professional license or certificate if convicted of a felony charge.

 Another option that prosecutors frequently use in plea bargaining is to lessen the number of counts a defendant is facing.
 For example, if a defendant is charged with nine counts of distribution of a controlled substance, the prosecutor may agree to allow the defendant to plead to a single count, taking the punishment for all of the counts off of the table.
-This could translate to a shorter prison sentence and the possibility for earlier parole.
+This could translate to a shorter prison sentence and the possibility of earlier parole.

 There is the possibility that if a defendant loses at trial and is later charged with a future offense, a more serious conviction could be on the table.
 This is especially true in DUI cases that involve multiple charges.
 A second DUI charge can result in jail time unless the first offense was bargained down to reckless driving.